 For a pop of color, opt for a velvet ribbon in a luscious shade of burgundy and tie a simple bow at the end of the stair rail.
-For homes that we style for the holidays, we typically reach for an unwired ribbon, letting the fabric drape naturally with the weight of gravity.
+We typically reach for an unwired ribbon, letting the weight of the fabric allow it to drape naturally.

-For ideas on how to decorate a mantle for the holidays, create a blank canvas to work with by swapping out the artwork you normally feature over the fireplace.
-For the holiday season, opt for a mirror, wreath (or both) as your backdrop.
-As with other holiday decorating ideas, the same is true for how to decorate a fireplace mantle: layer, layer, layer.
+In considering how to decorate your mantle for the holidays, start by creating a blank canvas to work with.
+First, swap out the artwork you normally feature over the fireplace.
+For the duration of the holiday season, opt for a mirror, wreath (or both) as your backdrop.
+Then, as with other holiday decorating ideas, the same is true for how to decorate a fireplace mantle: layer, layer, layer.

 Think of your mirror or wreath as the centerpiece of the mantle.
-From there, select a theme and create a collection of items to feature, grouping similar items or shapes together for a cohesive look.
-Carolers, gnomes, and nutcrackers can work together beautifully when grouped intentionally.
-For a festive feel with a sophisticated sensibility, our design team loves working with glass Christmas trees of varying size, like these from Simon Pearce.
+From there, select a theme and create a collection of items to feature.
+For a cohesive look as you go, try to group similar items or shapes together.
+(Carolers, gnomes, and nutcrackers can work together beautifully when grouped in an intentional way.)
+For a festive feel, our design team loves working with glass Christmas trees of varying size, like these from Simon Pearce.

-Once you’ve placed your decorative objects, fold in stocking holders in festive designs, add in greens throughout, and complete your look with a few votive candles for layers of candlelight on either side of your centerpiece.
-Your mirror will help bounce the candlelight around the room for a cozy glow.
+Once you’ve placed your decorative objects, fold in festive Christmas stocking holders for mantles, add in greens throughout, and complete your look with a few votive candles for layers of candlelight.
+Your mirror will help bounce the light around the room for a cozy glow.

 (Tip: If you’re hosting a holiday party or festive gathering, add in greens as you grow closer to the date of the event for optimal freshness.)